Catholic Schoolhouse Tour 2: Week 21

 (This is an affiliate link)

 • ‘Play’ Feudalism this week with your kids using their army dolls, stuffed animals, even dinosaurs- whatever characters you have.
 Establish who the king is, then the lords, vassals, counts, and the serfs.
 Make sure the serfs are the ones growing the crops and serving the others higher up.
 (I suppose some toy food could be useful here).
-Alternatively, if you have a big enough family, you could play Feudalism with your own family members.
-Dad is the king of course, Mom is the queen, and then maybe your oldests students can be lords, and so on down the line.
+Alternatively, if you have a big enough family, you could play Feudalism with your family members.
+Dad is the king, of course, Mom is the queen, and then maybe your oldest students can be lords, and so on down the line.
 You could even give the ‘serfs’ weed-pulling duty 😉

 Printable Holy Crown of Hungary